Things to Know About Profit Prior to Incorporation

 According to the following logic, a statement should be created to independently calculate the net profit before and after incorporation:

-(i)The allocation of gross profit for the two periods, pre-incorporation and post-incorporation, should be done on the basis of sales ratio, which will show the gross profit for the two distinct periods.
+(i)The allocation of gross profit for the two periods, pre-incorporation and post-incorporation, should be done based on the sales ratio, which will show the gross profit for the two distinct periods.

-(ii) Fixed costs, or costs incurred over a certain period of time, such as rent, salary, depreciation, interest, etc., should be divided between the two periods according to the time ratio.
+(ii) Fixed costs, or costs incurred over a certain period, such as rent, salary, depreciation, interest, etc., should be divided between the two periods according to the time ratio.

-(iii) Changeable On the basis of the sales ratio, costs or expenses related to sales should be distributed between the two periods.
+(iii) Changeable based on the sales ratio, costs or expenses related to sales should be distributed between the two periods.

 Because they are considered capital earnings, a firm’s pre-incorporation profits cannot be paid out as dividends to shareholders of the incorporated company.
 It can be used to deduct goodwill or capital losses.
 You can move the capital profit’s unused share to the capital reserve account.